Megingjörð - AIWB Specific - Conceal Carry Belt *VER 4*

 The Megingjord is NOT designed for anything OVERT.
 It is not an OWB (Outside the Waist Band) type of belt.
 It has one specific purpose and that is to allow comfortable AIWB carry while supporting functions of a good holster system which will provide the best type of concealment possible.

-When the Mengingjord belt is used in conjunction with our Seraph AIWB Holster system (with muzzle pad), the line of belt is smooth and constant, properly utilizing the darkwing attached to the Seraph.
-This provides the best possible combination of belt, holster and muzzle pad which allows for concealment and comfort which are unmatched in the industry.
+When the Mengingjord belt is used in conjunction with our Seraph AIWB Holster system (with muzzle pad), the line of the belt is smooth and constant, properly utilizing the Darkwing attached to the Seraph.
+This provides the best possible combination of belt, holster, and muzzle pad which allows for concealment and comfort which are unmatched in the industry.

 How to measure for your belt size: